italrr/DinkyWiki/README.md

 - Tables are possible but have to be built manually

 ## TODO:
-- Proper interface for tables
+- Proper table support
 - SVG support
 - Graph support
-- Improved search functionality
+- Improve search functionality
 - Documentation

-## Quick Run-down
+## Quick Rundown
 DinkyWiky's language is based on the usage brackets ([]) to organize the content.
 A single Bracket is a called a block, and it automatically uses the entire line that breaks down to the next line when there's an overflow.
 So, ideally, each parragraph should go in brackets.